Delfin Bangit: Staff duties

 He also served staff duties which include: the Chief of Staff, Intelligence and Security Group, Philippine Army from 16 May 1997 to 16 August 1998; the Assistant Chief of Staff for Intelligence (G2), 4th Infantry Division, Philippine Army; and Area Command Staff for Intelligence, SOLCOM, AFP.

 Trainings

 General Bangit's command experience and staff assignments honed his military skills while his leadership and management skills were shaped by actual experiences in the battlefield as well as from various courses and trainings.
 He was a graduate of the Command and Staff Course at the Australian Army Command and Staff College; Pre-Commander Course for Battalion Commander and Infantry Officer Advance Course, both taken at the Combat Arms School, Training Command, Philippine Army; Anti-Urban Terrorist Patrol Training at the Louisiana State Police Academy; and the Foreign Officer Tactical Intelligence Course at the School for Military Intel in Australia.
 He finished his Master of Defense Studies from the University of Canberra, Australia in 2000.

 Awards

-Throughout his military career, his services and sacrifices was rewarded with the following honors and awards:
+Throughout his military career, his service and sacrifices were rewarded with the following honors and awards: